samraatc/VPS-Hosting-Process/VPS_Hosting_For_React_Project_and_Configuration/1_VPS_and_NameServer_Details.md

 2. Recursive Name Servers: These are used by internet service providers (ISPs) or third-party DNS providers.
 When a user requests a domain, the recursive name server looks up the domain name, querying other servers as needed to find the final answer.

+> This is a blockquote.
+>
+>> This is a blockquote.
+>
+> You can add multiple lines.
+> This is a blockquote.
+>
+> You can add multiple lines.

+> You can add multiple lines.